City-of-Helsinki/open-city-profile-ui/README.md

 Run `yarn` to install dependencies, start app with `yarn start`.

-The graphql-backend for development is located at https://profiili-api.test.kuva.hel.ninja/graphql/, it has graphiql installed so you can browse it in your browser!
+The graphql-backend for development is located at https://profile-api.dev.hel.ninja/graphql/, it has graphiql installed so you can browse it in your browser!

-## Learn More

-To learn more about specific choices in this repository, you can browse the [docs](/docs).